 When is a discrete random variable with support and probability mass function , its cf isThus, the computation of the characteristic function is pretty straightforward: all we need to do is to sum the complex numbers over all values of belonging to the support of .

-When is an absolutely continuous random variable with probability density function , its cf isThe right-hand side integral is a contour integral of a complex function along the real axis.
+When is a continuous random variable with probability density function , its cf isThe right-hand side integral is a contour integral of a complex function along the real axis.
 As people reading these lecture notes are usually not familiar with contour integration (a topic in complex analysis), we avoid it altogether and instead exploit the fact thatto rewrite the contour integral as the complex sum of two ordinary integrals:and to compute the two integrals separately.

 Below you can find some exercises with explained solutions.